 A growing empirical literature evaluates how vertical arrangements alleviate the DM problem.
 In the supermarket industry, Sudhir (2001), Villas-Boas (2007), Bonnet and Dubois (2010), Cohen (2013) find evidence that under vertical separation manufacturers and retailers use nonlinear pricing contracts.
 For instance, the results of Villas-Boas (2007) rule out DM in the yoghurt market.
-On the contrary, in the movie industry, Gil (2015) finds that vertically integrated theaters charge lower prices, putting forward EDM as an important explanation.13 In the carbonated beverage industry, Luco and Marshall (2020) find that vertical integration causes price decreases for products with eliminated double margins but also price increases for the other products sold by the integrated firm.
-This is consistent with the mechanism identified by Salinger (1991), which assumes linear wholesale prices.
+On the contrary, in the movie industry, Gil (2015) finds that vertically integrated theaters charge lower prices, putting forward EDM as an important explanation.
+Gayle (2013) regards codesharing in the airline industry as a form of vertical relationship and finds it does not fully eliminate DM.
+Luco and Marshall (2020) find that vertical integration in the carbonated beverage industry lowers prices for products with eliminated double margins but also increases prices for the other products sold by the integrated firm.
+A result consistent with the mechanism identified by Salinger (1991), which assumes linear wholesale prices.

-To examine vertical relationships in industries where intermediate prices are negotiated, a number of recent studies adopted the "Nash-in-Nash" bargaining approach,14 assuming bilateral bargaining over either fixed transfers or linear tariffs under perfect information.15 By contrast, we allow for multilateral bargaining over nonlinear prices under asymmetric information.
+To examine vertical relationships in industries where intermediate prices are negotiated, a number of recent studies adopted the "Nash-in-Nash" bargaining approach assuming bilateral bargaining over either fixed transfers or linear tariffs under perfect information, e.g. Draganska, Klapper, and Villas-Boas (2010), Ho and Lee (2017), and Crawford, Lee, Whinston, and Yurukoglu (2018).
+By contrast, we allow for multilateral bargaining over nonlinear prices under asymmetric information.